accel-brain/accel-brain-code/README.md

 ## [Deep-Learning-by-means-of-Design-Pattern](https://github.com/chimera0/accel-brain-code/tree/master/Deep-Learning-by-means-of-Design-Pattern)

-`pydbm` is Python3 library for building restricted boltzmann machine, deep boltzmann machine, and multi-layer neural networks.
+`pydbm` is Python3 library for building Restricted Boltzmann Machine(RBM), Deep Boltzmann Machine(DBM), and Recurrent Temporal Restricted Boltzmann Machine(RTRBM).

 In relation to my [Automatic Summarization Library](https://github.com/chimera0/accel-brain-code/tree/master/Automatic-Summarization), it is important for me that the models are functionally equivalent to stacked auto-encoder.
 The main function I observe is the same as dimensions reduction(or pre-training).
 But the functional reusability of the models can be not limited to this.
 These Python Scripts can be considered a kind of experiment result to verify effectiveness of object-oriented analysis, object-oriented design, and GoF's design pattern in designing and modeling neural network, deep learning, and [Reinforcement-Learning](https://github.com/chimera0/accel-brain-code/tree/master/Reinforcement-Learning).